Floor and Ceil from a BST

 Given a binary tree and a key(node) value, find the floor and ceil value for that particular key value.

-Floor Value Node: Node with greatest data lesser than or equal to key value.
+Floor Value Node: Node with the greatest data lesser than or equal to the key value.

-Ceil Value Node: Node with smallest data larger than or equal to key value.
+Ceil Value Node: Node with the smallest data larger than or equal to the key value.

 For example, Let’s consider the Binary Tree below –

 8 / \ 4 12 / \ / \ 2 6 10 14 Key: 11 Floor: 10 Ceil: 12 Key: 1 Floor: -1 Ceil: 2 Key: 6 Floor: 6 Ceil: 6 Key: 15 Floor: 14 Ceil: -1

 There are numerous applications where we need to find the floor/ceil value of a key in a binary search tree or sorted array.
 For example, consider designing a memory management system in which free nodes are arranged in BST.
 Find the best fit for the input request.

 Imagine we are moving down the tree, and assume we are root node.
 The comparison yields three possibilities, A) Root data is equal to key.
 We are done, root data is ceil value.
 B) Root data < key value, certainly the ceil value can't be in left subtree.
 Proceed to search on right subtree as reduced problem instance.
 C) Root data > key value, the ceil value may be in left subtree.
 We may find a node with is larger data than key value in left subtree, if not the root itself will be ceil node.